FanDuel Casino Promo Code: Get 1.5K Bonus Spins (May, 2026)

 - Complete identity verification.

-Note that deposits made via cash-at-counter locations or Pay Near Me are not eligible and will not trigger the offer.
+Deposits made via Pay Near Me or cash-at-counter locations are not eligible and will not trigger the offer.

-This offer is strictly for first-time casino users.
-You are not eligible if you have previously deposited or wagered on any of the following: FanDuel Casino, FanDuel Sportsbook, Betfair Casino, or Mohegan Sun Casino.
+This offer is for first-time casino users only.
+You are not eligible if you have previously deposited or wagered on FanDuel Casino, FanDuel Sportsbook, Betfair Casino, or Mohegan Sun Casino.
 The offer is only available to players physically located in Michigan, New Jersey, Pennsylvania, or West Virginia during the promotion period.

 Eligible Games

-The 1,500 Bonus Spins are locked to the Huff N' Puff game series.
-The four eligible titles are:
+The 500 Bonus Spins are locked to two titles in the Huff N' Puff series:

 - Huff N' More Puff